BackslashBryant/Docker-Buster/backend/README.md

    ```sh
    pip install -r requirements.txt
    ```
-2. Ensure [Syft](https://github.com/anchore/syft) is installed and available in your PATH.
+2. Ensure [Syft](https://github.com/anchore/syft) and [Grype](https://github.com/anchore/grype) are installed and available in your PATH.

 ### Run the API